 The use of palm oil is debatable because, in 2018, Butterfingers were sold to Ferrara Candy Company, a member of the Roundtable on Sustainable Palm Oil, which means the palm oil used to make butterfingers may not be as hurtful as non-certified palm oil.

-However, it might be likely that the sugar present in butterfingers may have been processed with bone char.
-The Ferrara Candy Company also produces gummies using gelatine, a by-product of an animal’s body part.
-In my opinion, it wouldn’t be unlikely for Ferrara to also source sugar processed with bone char (the carbonized bones of cattle).
+However, it might also be likely that the sugar present in butterfingers may have been processed with bone char.
+The Ferrara Candy Company also produces gummies using gelatine, a by-product of animal cartilage, so it wouldn’t be unlikely for Ferrara to also source sugar processed with bone char.

 This being said, this product is off-limits for vegans, and maybe for certain vegetarians.